etymorph-studios/Player2UnrealPlugin/README.md

 ## Example

-A full guide is WIP.
-However there is a demo level and assets found inside the plugin context folder.
-These components showcase how to use the plugin.
+The Example Level can be found inside the UE Content Browser, All/Plugins/Player2 Content/Demo/P2_Demo_Level

+Open the level to play it.
+The level will showcase the login screen for Player2 and any future features.
+Components used in this level will showcase and document features with this Player2 plugin.

 ## BUILD